brandongallagher1999/brandongallagher1999/README.md

 ### Hi there 👋

 Hello, my name is **Brandon**.
 I'm a DevOps/Cloud/SRE consultant.
-For any consulting inquiries, please use the email address listed on my profile.
+For any consulting inquiries, please email me at: brandonegallagher@gmail.com

 Technologies that I specialize in: